ShairAli2021/DiseasePredictor/README.md

 # DiseasePredictor
-This is a react-native Disease predictor which uses Machine learning techniques to predict the disease.
+This is a react-native Disease predictor App which uses Machine learning techniques to predict the disease based on user selected symptoms.